iodapson/iodapson.github.io/README.md

 ()

-### 52. What do expressions implicitly return when they don't have an explicitly returned value?
+### 52. What do functions return when they don't have an explicitly returned value or lifetime annotated reference?

-A unit value
+A unit value, as in;

+ ()

 ### 53. What is a Rust array?